Here are all the winners from the Grammys 2022 – rolling list

 Low – ‘Hey What’

-Tony Bennet, Lady Gaga – ‘Love For Sale’
+Tony Bennet, Lady Gaga – ‘Love For Sale’ – winner

 Pino Palladino, Blake Mills – ‘Notes With Attachments’